NikolaGilev/NBP/README.md

 - "Successfully created virtual environment!"

-To activate this project's virtualenv, run the following:
+To activate this project's virtual environment, run the following:

 ```sh
 $ pipenv shell
 ```

-Now since we are in the virtual env we can start adding necessary dependencies.
+Now we are in the virtual environment and can start adding necessary dependencies.
 We can add them using this command:

 ```sh
 $ pipenv install %package_name%